A mature couple smiles while placing boxes and furniture inside a portable storage container

 A:

-While you can pack most household goods in your PODS container, stashing cleaning products may not be the best idea.
-PODS prohibited items include hazardous or toxic chemicals, so though you should not pack bleach or ammonia in your storage container, you can absolutely stash your brooms or mops in there.
+Wondering if you can pack cleaning supplies in a PODS portable container?
+While you can pack most household goods in your PODS storage container, stashing cleaning products may not be the best idea.
+PODS prohibited items include hazardous or toxic chemicals, so you should not pack bleach or ammonia in your storage container.
+You can absolutely stash your brooms or mops in there, though!

 Q: How long does portable storage last?